The Egg Foam Method of Combining Ingredients When Baking

 Beating Egg Whites

-Important Tip - Please don't try to whip whites in a plastic bowl.
-Plastic absorbs and holds onto fat, even after washing.
+Never use a plastic bowl.
+Plastic holds fat, even after washing.

 The sugar will help to stabilize the foam and add to its elasticity.
 We already know that sugar is hygroscopic and that it holds onto water.
 Sugar in an egg foam inhibits evaporation in the oven, allowing the proteins in the egg foam to set and ensuring a higher rise.

 Beat the whites to medium peaks.
-The peaks should curl like a soft-serve ice cream cone when you turn the beater upside down.
-If you take the whites to stiff peaks before folding in the rest of the ingredients, you run the risk of breaking down the foam.
+When you turn the beater upside down, the peaks should curl like a soft-serve ice cream cone.
+If you beat the whites to stiff peaks before folding in the rest of the ingredients, you risk breaking down the foam.

-And, if your foam has gotten grainy, it means it is broken.
-The protein matrix is destroyed.
-The bubbles are popping, and all the water leaches out of them.
-Complete foam devastation.
+If your foam has become grainy, it means it is broken.
+The protein matrix is destroyed, the bubbles are popping, and all the water leaches out of them—complete foam devastation.
 Throw it out and start again.
 So, let's not even call it medium peaks—let's call it "done" at the soft serve stage.

 Once you've reached the soft serve sweet spot, it's imperative that you get your dry ingredients incorporated as quickly and as gently as possible.